 Chatterjee continued working in the organisation with all his efficiency, competence, and ability for two months.
 Then he resigned stating that he had secured better employment elsewhere.
-Mukherjee was perturbed at this turn of events.
+Mukherjeee was perturbed at this turn of events.
 While placing Chatterjee's resignation letter before Shukla, he expressed deep concern at this development.

 Shukla called Chief of Personnel for advice on this delicate issue.
 The Chief of Personnel said, "I think the incident should help us to appreciate the essential qualification required for a successful supervisor.
-An honest and hard working man need not necessarily prove to be an effective supervisor.
-Something more is required for this as he has to get things done rather than do himself".
+An honest and hardworking man need not necessarily prove to be an effective supervisor.
+Something more is required for this as he has to get things done rather than do himself."

 Mukherjee said, "I have a high opinion of Chatterjee.
 He proved his technical competence and was sincere at his work.
-Given some guidance on how to deal with the type of persons he had to work with, the sad situation could have been avoided".
+Given some guidance on how to deal with the type of persons he had to work with, the sad situation could have been avoided."

-Shukla said, "I am really sorry to lose Chatterjee.
-He was very honest and painstaking in his work.
+Shukla said, "I am really sorry to lose Chatterjee, He was very honest and painstaking in his work.
 But I do not know how I could have helped him.
 I wonder how he always managed to get into trouble with workers.
 We know they are illiterates and some of them are tough.
 But a supervisor must have the ability and presence of mind to deal with such men.
-I have numerous supervisors, but I never had to teach anybody how to supervise his men".
+I have numerous supervisors, but I never had to teach anybody how to supervise his men."

-Questions:
+Questions :

-- (a) Identify the problems in this case. - (b) Do you think the decision taken by Shukla is in keeping with the faith, trust and creating developmental climate in the organisation?
-Critically evaluate. - (c) How would you help in improving behaviour of employees?
+- (a) Identify the problems in this case. - (b) Do you think the decision taken by Shukla is in keeping with the faith, trust and creating developmental climate in the organisation ?
+Critically evaluate. - (c) How would you help in improving behaviour of employees ? - (d) How would you react to the role and statement of the Chief of Personnel, keeping the whole case and its duration in view ?